claudiosanches/woocommerce-payment-discounts/readme.txt

 = What is the plugin license? =

-* This plugin is released under a GPL license.
+This plugin is released under a GPL license.

 = What is needed to use this plugin? =

-* You need to create a coupon for discounts on WooCommerce.
+You need to create a coupon for discounts on WooCommerce.

+= The discounts not being applied.
+How I fix this? =

+In the WordPress dashboard go to `WooCommerce > General` and enable the option **Enable the use of coupons**.

 ### FAQ em Português: ###

 = Qual é a licença do plugin? =

-* Este plugin esta licenciado como GPL.
+Este plugin esta licenciado como GPL.

 = O que eu preciso para utilizar este plugin? =

-* Você precisa criar um cupom de descontos no WooCommerce.
+Você precisa criar um cupom de descontos no WooCommerce.

+= Os descontos não estão sendo aplicados.
+Como resolvo isso? =

+No painel do WordPress vá até `WooCommerce > Geral` e ative a opção **Permitir o uso de cupons**.

 == Screenshots ==